 A family tree is a visual representation of generations of families.
 It shows how family members of one generation are connected to the others.
-From a family tree, you can easily get an overall idea of one’s present family members and ancestors.
+You can easily get an overall idea of one’s present family members and ancestors from a family tree.

 Here is a sample picture of a family tree.
 You can make your family tree following the same format.
 You can also download this picture, make necessary changes, and put names and photos of your family members to make your own family tree.

 Talking About the Number of Your Immediate Family Members

 People closest to you and living together are usually your immediate family members.
 However, some members may not live in the same house; still, they can be your immediate family members.